Apple Car Key Guide: All Supported Vehicles

 Reliability

-Apple Car Key: Instant response when tapping NFC reader or approaching with UWB.
-No lag.
-Connection established before reaching the door handle on UWB-equipped vehicles.
+Apple Car Key: Delivers instant response when tapping NFC readers or approaching with UWB, establishing connections before reaching the door handle on UWB-equipped vehicles.
+The system functions with unwavering consistency.

-Toyota Digital Key: User reports on forums describe inconsistent Bluetooth connection, delays ranging from three to ten seconds before unlock confirmation, and occasional failures requiring app restart or physical key fob backup.
+Toyota Digital Key: User reports on forums describe inconsistent Bluetooth connections, delays ranging from three to ten seconds before unlock confirmation, and occasional failures requiring app restarts or physical key fob backup.
+The reliability gap creates recurring frustration.

 Offline Functionality

-Apple Car Key: Works completely offline.
-No cellular or WiFi connection required.
-The iPhone and vehicle authenticate locally through NFC or UWB without contacting Apple servers.
+Apple Car Key: Functions completely offline without requiring cellular or WiFi connections.
+The iPhone and vehicle authenticate locally through NFC or UWB without contacting Apple servers, ensuring reliability even in areas with no network coverage.

 Toyota Digital Key: Requires cellular data for account verification and initial key provisioning.
-Local Bluetooth handles day-to-day operation, but loss of cellular service can impact key management features.
+Local Bluetooth handles day-to-day operation, though loss of cellular service can impact key management features, creating challenges in remote areas.

 Why Some Manufacturers Still Resist